 Link building is critical to your online marketing success!

-Amongst many things, a proper link strategy can both drive qualified visitors to your site and improve your search engine rankings.
+A proper link strategy can both drive qualified visitors to your site and improve your search engine rankings.

-However it may not make sense for that CPA’s website to link to a scuba diving gear website as those are typically unrelated topics.
+However, it may not make sense for that CPA’s website to link to a scuba diving gear website as those are typically unrelated topics.

 Consider these few additional tips when developing your link strategy: